 The Planning Board has up to three meetings in which to make a recommendation of approval or denial to the Board of Commissioners.
-One meeting has already been held.
+This item has been discussed during the prior two meetings and a recommendation must be forwarded to the Commissioners during this meeting.